swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 <a name="identityprovider"></a>
 ##### 2.1.3.4.
 IdentityProvider

-This element MUST be present, specifying the SAML EntityID of the Identity Provider that MUST be used to authenticate the signer.
+This element MUST be present, specifying the SAML entityID of the Identity Provider that MUST be used to authenticate the signer.
 The Signing Service MUST NOT generate the requested signature unless the signer is successfully authenticated through this Identity Provider.